ConnorGlennon/Genetic-Algorithm-Robocode/README.md

 Choose which robots reproduce and how.
 How meaning what data/DNA is passed on.
 Also add mutations to each generation.
 ##### Repopulate
 Take the new population and start the process again.

+### Some more thoughts
+Based on the video found here: https://www.youtube.com/watch?v=nrKjSeoc7fc I now think that my initial worries I had about having a small population or a large one I have to split up and cross compete are somewhat saved by the fact that a well tuned mutation rate could be enough to offset having a low population if I choose to just evolve based on a 12 robot battle where the population is 12.
+To be honest though i'm sure I will need more robos than that.
+Maybe generate a population and randomly distribute them into matchups.
+I'm thinking about having leagues and some evoltionary benefits for coming top of the table.
+Or having regions like in the real world where occasionally robos may find their way into other regions and could either disastrously fail and die out or repopulate the region.
+I realy want to call the regions METAs just so I can say one species invaded and changed the meta during this generation.